actix/actix-website/content/docs/extractors.md

 }
 ```

-Remember! handler function that uses extractors has to be registered with
+Remember!
+A handler function that uses extractors has to be registered using the
 [*Route::with()*](../../actix-web/actix_web/dev/struct.Route.html#method.with) method.

 It is also possible to extract path information to a specific type that
-implements `Deserialize` trait from *serde*.
-Here is equivalent example that uses *serde*
+implements the `Deserialize` trait from *serde*.
+Here is an equivalent example that uses *serde*
-instead of *tuple* type.
+instead of a *tuple* type.

 ```rust
 #[macro_use] extern crate serde_derive;